Release Date: July 2019

 The Summer of 2019 brought about a virtual avalanche of new Cyberverse figures including a couple new 1-Step Changers.
 Among them was Shockwave, who has already appeared in the toy line a couple times as both a Warrior Class and Ultra Class figure.
-This version is similar to those, but faces some design sacrifices made to accomodate the 1-Step Changer gimmick.
+This version is similar to those, but faces some design sacrifices made to accommodate the 1-Step Changer gimmick.

 The "Cyberverse" 1-Step Changer packaging is very similar to the 1-Step Changer packaging from the tail end of "Robots in Disguise".
 Instead of sitting in a bubble on a card, the figure is attached to a plastic tray in vehicle mode.
 This is then glued to a card that folds around the figure.
 This packaging uses a striking blue and yellow combination of colors.
 A vertical "Transformers" logo sits on the right side with an Decepticon symbol above it.
 The front section has a photo of the toy in robot mode and the name of the character.
 While this class of figures is the "1-Step Changer", an additional classification "Action Attackers" is called out on the side.
 The background features character artwork and the "Cyberverse Power of the Spark" logo.
 The back of the box features Shockwave in both modes and calls out his "Shock Blast" action.
 It also shows his cosells from the same case: Prowl and Sky-Byte.